PeaceFounder/Recruiters.jl/README.md

 ## Security considerations

-It is fine to host the Recruiter on a dynamic IP address without a certificate as long as the information provided in the form plus the IP address is not considered sensitive or attainable to a potential eavesdropper.
+Hosting the Recruiter on a dynamic IP address without a certificate is fine as long as the information provided in the form plus the IP address is not considered sensitive or attainable to a potential eavesdropper.
 Nevertheless, you may opt for an SSL certificate to avoid scaring users away when the browser informs them that the site is unsecured.

 There is also no need to have a confidential connection with the deme server as the token is computed with the `KEY` at both endpoints without ever being transmitted.

 ## Further work

 It is fairly possible that there already is a protocol specification which uses HMAC in the same way as I have done so.
-It would be great then to comply with the specification to analyse implementation easier.
+It would be great then to comply with the specification to make implementation easier to analyse.